GenericCPU/stacktrace-checker/README.md

 ```

 # configuration
-Edit the variables at the top of 'stacktrace-checker/checkout' to enable a default working directory or to change the default length
+Edit the variables at the top of the 'checkout' file to either enable a default working directory or to change the default print length

 # requirements
 linux: grep, ack, sed